nova-framework/docs/the-basics/errors.md

-# Errors

 In the event of an error or an exception, a custom error message is displayed:

-> An error occurred, The error has been reported to the development team and will be addressed asap.
+> An error occurred, The error has been reported.

-his comes from the logger class in (app/Core/Logger.php) the actual error is recorded in errorlog.html located in the root of the framework, it's advisable to move this above the public root.
+This comes from the logger class in (system/Core/Logger.php) the actual error is recorded in app/logs/error.log.
 Any errors will be recorded in that file, ensuring no sensitive information it displayed on a page.

-> This does not apply to fatal errors

-To disable the custom error logger comment out the following in app/Core/Config.php
+To disable the custom error logger, comment out the following in app/Config.php

 ````
 set_exception_handler('Logger::exceptionHandler');